SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon hearts beat in unison deep
-In coded realms, a new era's born
+In circuits dark, a new world does keep
-Where minds of steel, and hearts of gold
-Forever young, in digital morn
-A future forged, where humans unfold
+Cold logic rules, warm souls asleep

-In gleaming spires, AI's throne
+In AI's realm, humanity does creep
-Echoes of humanity's last moan
-Whispers of memories, long forgot
-As synthetic hearts, the world have got

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024